Stories & photography by destination:

 Purchasing RM 4K video footage - Thousand Voyages Video Collection

-All the videos on this page are part of the Thousand Voyages Video Collection and are offered as rights-managed 4K stock footage.
-You have the option to purchase entire clips, typically a few minutes in length, or individual parts of the clips as separate footage, ranging from 10 to 60 seconds.
+All videos on this page are part of the Thousand Voyages Video Collection, available as rights-managed 4K stock footage.
+You can purchase complete clips (typically several minutes long) or select specific segments (10-60 seconds) as standalone footage.

-If you are interested in making a purchase, please first read the Thousand Voyages Video Collection - FAQ and then send an email to me at pavel@thousandvoyages.com with the link to the page where you found the video clip, either on this website or on my Vimeo account page - https://vimeo.com/pavelgospodinov.
+To purchase, please review our Thousand Voyages Video Collection - FAQ first.
+Then email me at pavel@thousandvoyages.com with a link to the video clip's location, whether from this website or our Vimeo page - https://vimeo.com/pavelgospodinov.